sajjadanwar0/visual-python/README.md

-### data Visualizations with Python, Jupyter Notebooks
+### Data Visualizations with Python, Jupyter Notebooks

 List of libraries used:
 * Matplotlib